Tag Archives: Margery Allingham

 The Secret Life of Ngaio Marsh Transcript

-Here’s a full transcript of the thirteenth episode of Shedunnit.
-Click here to listen to it now in your app of choice.
 Caroline: Before we get started with today’s show, I want to tell you about another podcast you should check out.
-The Lonely Palette is a show that aims to make art history accessible, enjoyable,… Continue Reading
+The Lonely Palette is a show that aims to make art history accessible, enjoyable, and fun, one artwork at a time.
+Each episode, host and recovering art historian Tamar Avishai picks an artwork, plants herself… Continue Reading

 The Secret Life of Ngaio Marsh